Compare the new Flight Better Than Naked (right) to the version we tested (left).

 Breathability and Venting

 Compared to the highest performing jackets in the Breathability and Venting category, the Better Than Naked didn't quite stack up.
 Yes, it has venting, and the material is breathable, but when our testers put the hammer down, the jacket couldn't handle the added heat and moisture.
 We ended up settling on a consensus of 6/10 for breathability and venting.
-If you're looking for a little more support with breathability check out the OR Boost or the Arc'teryx Incendo While out for a two or three-mile jog on level terrain, it did keep us protected from the morning chill while venting our excess heat and moisture.
+If you're looking for a little more support with breathability check out the Arc'teryx Incendo While out for a two or three-mile jog on level terrain, it did keep us protected from the morning chill while venting our excess heat and moisture.
 The breakdown came when we would deviate from our normal jog and encounter hills or other terrain, causing deviations in our heart rate, and boosting our output of heat.
 This would result in a collection of moisture inside the jacket on the ups, and when we started to descend, there was just enough venting in the jacket that we would get uncomfortable from the evaporating sweat.
-The OR Boost seemed to be superior at handling this extra moisture and keeping us dry on the ups, thus better regulating when we were descending.

 The Better Than Naked was equipped with gills along the ribs and shoulders.
 The issue being they lay flat and would require a wind tunnel to force air into them in order to be effective.

 On our wind resistance downhill ride, we again found the Better Than Naked to ride right in the middle of the pack.
 You could feel some air leaking in through the venting, which isn't a bad thing.
 It kept us from being absolutely pummeled by the wind and kept us from feeling the chill of the canyon air.
 All said and done, it offered us decent wind resistance but not enough to justify the price.
-You could get the Patagonia Houdini, Salomon Agile, or Brooks LSD - all of which offer comparable wind and rain protection, for much cheaper.
+You could get the Brooks LSD, which offers comparable wind and rain protection, for much cheaper.

 Comfort and Mobility